Category: Trip-planning

 Step 4: Book Your Charter

-Pangas are open fiberglass boats, typically 22–26 feet, run by local Mexican fishermen (pangeros) who know the water intimately.
-They’re inexpensive ($150–$300/day for 2–3 anglers), highly maneuverable, and ideal for inshore fishing — roosterfish on the beach, halibut on the flats, and yellowtail around structure.
+Pangas are open fiberglass boats, typically 22–26 feet, run by local Mexican fishermen (pangeros) who know the water intimately. $150–$300/day for 2–3 anglers.
+Highly maneuverable, ideal for inshore fishing — roosterfish on the beach, halibut on the flats, yellowtail around structure.
 The experience is raw and authentic.
-No bathroom, no cabin, no cushions — just fishing.
+No bathroom, no cabin, no cushions.
+Just fishing.
+Most of my Ensenada tuna days have been from local pangas and the intimacy of fishing from a working fisherman’s boat is part of the appeal.

 Cruisers are larger sportfishing boats (28–48+ feet) with cabins, bathrooms, live wells, fighting chairs, and full tackle.
-They run offshore for tuna, wahoo, dorado, and billfish.
-More expensive ($400–$1,200/day depending on size and location), but the right tool for offshore species and multi-day trips.
+They run offshore for tuna, wahoo, dorado, and billfish. $400–$1,200/day depending on size and location.
+The right tool for offshore species and multi-day trips.

 Booking tips: